K'gari: British exploration (1770–1840s)

 Initial European contact was limited to explorers and shipwrecks.
-The first recorded Briton to sight K'gari was James Cook who passed along the coast of the island between 18 and 20 May 1770.
+The first recorded Briton to sight K'gari was James Cook, who passed along the coast of the island between 18 and 20 May 1770.
 He named it Indian Head after viewing a number of Aboriginal people gathered on the headland.
 After Cook's passage an Aboriginal song was composed to commemorate the event.
 This was later recognised as the first preserved oral testimony of Indigenous observation of Europeans.
 Matthew Flinders sailed past the island in 1799, and again in 1802, this time landing at Sandy Cape, while charting Hervey Bay.
 His 1814 chart is a combination of both voyages, but did not confirm K'gari as being separate from the mainland.
 However, Flinders did suggest the presence of shallow swampy areas at the lower part of the bay.
-Flinders was told of an opening at Hook Point, between K'gari and the mainland, by two American whalers who were hunting whales in Hervey Bay.
+Flinders was told of an opening at Hook Point, between K'gari and the mainland, by two American whalers who were hunting in Hervey Bay.
 In 1842, Andrew Petrie recorded good pastoral lands and forests, attracting graziers to the region.
 Lieutenant Robert Dayman was the first European to sail between K'gari and the mainland in 1847.